What to know about buying your teen’s first car

 - Maintenance and repairs: Use Edmunds car maintenance calculator to estimate maintenance costs on the vehicle you’re considering.

-- Auto insurance: Speak with your insurance agent to get an idea of how much it’ll cost to cover your teenager under your policy.
+- Auto insurance: Speak with your insurance agent to understand how much it’ll cost to cover your teenager under your policy.
 And don’t hesitate to shop around if the number they give seems too high.

 The bottom line

 Buying your teen’s first car doesn’t have to be stressful.
-Consider involving your teen when it’s time to shop so they understand what the purchase process entails and the costs associated with owning a car.
-They’ll also acquire knowledge that can help them when it’s time to buy a car on their own.
+Consider involving your teen when it’s time to shop so they understand the purchase process and the costs associated with owning a car.
+They’ll gain knowledge that can help them when it’s time to buy a car on their own.